bhumic/anomaly_detector/README.md

 you have to enable third party applications installation on your Android mobile phone.
 This procedure depends on the Android version that you are running on your phone.

+NOTE: The application is currently in development and it is not recommended to install it yet!

 For Android OS version 2.3 and earlier:
   1. Go to Settings
   2. Got to Applications